The university website should have opened in a new window.

 Students applying from outside the United States may be required to submit additional documents, such as Evidence of English Language Proficiency and translations of transcripts, in addition to the regular undergraduate application materials.
 Learn more about our requirements.

-Admission to John Cabot's undergraduate program is based on a review of the following items:
+Admission to John Cabot's undergraduate programs is based on a review of the following items:

 transcripts not in English or Italian must be accompanied by a certified English language translation.